 You can change the key status using the update method.

 Created keys can be used in data encryption and decryption operations if certain roles are assigned.
 You can temporarily disable operations with a key by revoking roles or changing its status to

 Inactive.
-For more information, see Access management.
+For more information, see Access management in Key Management Service.

 If you delete a key or its parent resource (folder or cloud), this destroys the cryptographic material contained in it.
 After that, you won't be able to decrypt the data encrypted with that key.